RESEARCH4 LIVE SNAPSHOT

 Customers of Research4 access our data and insights in a number of ways.

-Through the National Land Survey Program, customers can access market performance reports.
 There are a number of different reports, catering for different budgets.
 Contact Research4 for report examples and pricing.

 Customers can decide to purchase standard or customised R4 Core Database Cubes.
 These are often used to power internal business models and or reports.
 They come in the form of Excel spread sheets, either as raw data or processed data.

 Online portals which provide customers with timely and accessible market data [delivering January 2017].

 Customers looking for a tailored report responding to set criteria can commission Research4.